jessicarubinwilliams/neojurassicpdx/README.md

 # Tuesday, March 8, 2022 - 2.5 hours (38.5 total)

-* 6:00pm-6:30pm In the name of trying to understand how to adding parameters to `getAll()` for Express.js APIs reviewed the JS window object, the Node.js server global environment, and the Node.js built in http module.
+* 6:00pm-6:30pm In the name of trying to understand how to add parameters to `getAll()` for Express.js APIs reviewed the JS window object, the Node.js server global environment, and the Node.js built in http module.
-* 6:30pm-7:00pm In the name of trying to understand how to adding parameters to `getAll()` for Express.js APIs reviewed Node.js/Express.js routing.
+* 6:30pm-7:00pm In the name of trying to understand how to add parameters to `getAll()` for Express.js APIs reviewed Node.js/Express.js routing.
-* 7:00pm-7:30pm In the name of trying to understand how to adding parameters to `getAll()` for Express.js APIs research Node.js/Express.js request object (what the client sends to the Node.js server).
+* 7:00pm-7:30pm In the name of trying to understand how to add parameters to `getAll()` for Express.js APIs research Node.js/Express.js request object (what the client sends to the Node.js server).
 Watch YouTube tutorial from Miss Xing [Node.js | Express.js - Request & Response Object in Express](https://youtu.be/TQEdpT6DIKo)
-* 7:45pm-8:15pm In the name of trying to understand how to adding parameters to `getAll()` for Express.js APIs continue researching Node.js/Express.js request object (what the client sends to the Node.js server).
+* 7:45pm-8:15pm In the name of trying to understand how to add parameters to `getAll()` for Express.js APIs continue researching Node.js/Express.js request object (what the client sends to the Node.js server).
 Watch YouTube tutorial from [Request object in express](https://youtu.be/S3PJylHxQsE)
 * 8:15pm-8:45pm Expand instructive comments in [Practice API 2](https://github.com/jessicarubinwilliams/firebase-practice-api-2) to improve it as a learning resource.
 See that repo's [commit history](https://github.com/jessicarubinwilliams/firebase-practice-api-2/commits/main).

+# Wednesday, March 9, 2022

+* 1:45pm-2:15pm Begin developing a "Concepts Needed" section of Practice API 2's README.
+* 2:15pm-2:45PM Continue developing a "Concepts Needed" section of Practice API 2's README.
+* 2:45pm-3:45pm Continue developing the "Concepts Needed" section of Practice API 2's README.

-TOTAL DOCUMENTED HOURS AS OF 3/8 8:45pm: 38.5
+TOTAL DOCUMENTED HOURS AS OF 3/9 8:45pm: 40

 ## Setup/Installation Requirements <a id="setup"></a>